The Best Phones for Kids 2024

 Troomi's KidSmart OS

 Like Pinwheel, Troomi's KidSmart OS is designed to grow with your child.
-It has no internet browser by default, but with the Discover plan (about $30/mo.) you can add the KidSmart Safe Browser if you feel like your child is ready for a little more online freedom.
+It has no internet browser by default, but with the Discover plan (about $30/month) you can add the KidSmart Safe Browser if you feel like your child is ready for a little more online freedom.

 You can also manage their contacts in the beginning and then ease up your involvement as they get older.
 We like that you can limit the Troomi phone to text-only messaging or allow group chats and photo messages.
-You get to read the full content of all texts too.
+You get to read the full content of all texts, too.

 There's no app store on a Troomi phone, but you can add some kid-friendly apps to your child's phone through the parental portal.
 There aren't as many apps to choose from compared to Pinwheel, but you can view a full list on the Troomi website before you buy.
-This feature requires the Discover plan too.
+This feature requires the Discover plan, too.

 More brands we considered

-6. Palm Phone: Pocket-friendly option
+5. Palm Phone: Pocket-friendly option

 The Palm Phone is a tiny smartphone with powerful features.
 Just like an iPhone or Android phone, the Palm has apps, social media, and internet-browsing capabilities.